herakoi/herakoi/README.md

 ## License
-Copyright 2022 Michele Ginolfi, Luca Di Mascolo, and contributors. herakoi is free software made available under the MIT License.
+Copyright 2022 Michele Ginolfi, Luca Di Mascolo, and contributors.

+herakoi is a free software made available under the MIT License.
 For details see the LICENSE file.